yuyang95/UnmixingDM/README.md

 python Unmixing.py infer --dataset_name 'Chikusei' --n_blocks 3 --gpus "0"

-After that, we can obtain the inferred abundance of RGB dataset in `./datasets/inferred_abu/`.
+After that, we can obtain the inferred abundance in `./datasets/inferred_abu/`.

-### 2: Train the Diffusion model and synthesize abundace maps by the trained Diffusion model.
+### 2: Train the Diffusion model and synthesize abundance maps by the trained Diffusion model.
 Input: Inferred abundance maps by Step 1.

 Output: Synthetic abundance maps.

-For training the Abundance-based Diffusion, run the following code:
+For training the Diffusion model, please run:

-`python Diffusion.py -p train -c config/RS_256_abu_DDPM.json`
+`python Diffusion.py -p train -c config/Chikusei_256_DDPM.json`

-After training, modify the 'resume_state' in the `./config/*.json` file, and run:
+For synthesizing abundance maps, please modify the 'resume_state' in the json file, and run:

-`python Diffusion.py -p val -c config/RS_256_abu_DDPM.json`
+`python Diffusion.py -p val -c config/Chikusei_256_DDPM.json`

 After that, we can obtain the synthesized abundance in `./experiments/ddpm/\*/mat_results/`.